 Items Necessary for a Complete Application

 Students may apply for admission by following the instructions at www.admissions.unc.edu.
-The completed application will include the following materials:
+In addition to the completed application, which includes the nonrefundable application fee (or fee-waiver request) and required essays, students are expected to submit the following materials:

 Students may apply for transfer admission by following the instructions at www.admissions.unc.edu.
-The completed application will include the following materials:
+In addition to the completed application, which includes the nonrefundable application fee (or fee-waiver request) and required essays, students are expected to submit the following materials:

 In accordance with University policy, as well as procedures approved by the Advisory Committee on Undergraduate Admissions, the admissions committee evaluates each candidate rigorously, holistically, and sympathetically, with an eye towards assessing the candidate's capacity to contribute to the kind of campus community that will enable the University to fulfill its mission.
 Although each evaluation includes the results of standardized testing, these results do not constitute the sole or main criterion for admission.
 There are no cutoff or threshold scores, no scores below which candidates are automatically denied admission, and no scores above which they are automatically offered admission.
 Instead, results from standardized testing represent one factor among many.
 For more about the role of tests in admissions, please see www.admissions.unc.edu.